Lenovo Laptop

 Remove the keyboard bezel.

-Remove four screws securing the metal plate.
+Remove the four screws securing the metal plate

-Lift up the motherboard.
+Lift the motherboard

-Disconnect the power cable.
+Disconnect the DC power cable.

 Now we have removed the motherboard.

-Remove three screws securing the cooling fan.
+Remove the three screws securing the cooling fan.

-Disconnect the cooling fan cable.
+Disconnect the cooling fan cable

 Unlock the snap and remove the cooling fan.